 Participants visited farms and some of the state’s major infrastructure, such as Friant Dam and the San Luis Reservoir, as well as the San Luis National Wildlife Refuge, a major wintering ground and migratory stopover point for large concentrations of waterfowl and shorebirds.
 The tour begins and ends at Sacramento International Airport.

 “This was a fantastic tour.
 In three days, I had the opportunity to meet numerous experts in the field.
 It was a nice blend of speakers.
 I am looking forward to reviewing all the handout materials.”

 “As a water engineer new to California, it gave me a much better perspective of differing objectives and opportunities to clients.”

 “The information the speakers presented.
 Also, the range and differing views.
 First-hand engagement of local districts/farmers and being able to see things for myself.”

-This tour starts and ends at the Sacramento International Airport.
+This tour started and ended at Sacramento International Airport.